Find out more about domestic appliance insurance and how it can close the gap between home contents insurance and your appliance warranty

 Many homeowners and tenants realise the importance of contents insurance, which gives you peace of mind in the event of damage or theft.

 Typically expensive appliances in your home will fall under your contents insurance in the event of damage or theft, but what happens if they break down?

 While most new appliances will come with a manufacturer’s warranty guaranteeing repairs and servicing for the first year, the most common problems occur outside the warranty period as a result of wear-and-tear.

 In this instance, you will either need to replace the appliance or pay the manufacturer to repair your product – two expensive options that could leave you significantly out of pocket.

 Appliance insurance aims to plug the gap between household insurance and appliance warranties.

 For a fixed fee per month, you can cover your domestic appliances the same way you cover the contents of your home in the event of theft or damage.

 Similar to an extended warranty, appliance insurance can be extended to cover a range of different appliances.

-For example, kitchen appliance insurance covers everything in your kitchen that could potentially make it cheaper than purchasing a range of separate extended warranties.
+You may opt for a kitchen appliance insurance policy that covers all the appliances in your kitchen, which could potentially make it cheaper than purchasing a range of separate extended warranties.